 How to make a mini bow and arrow

 I got my scrapers at a local hardware store and usually the standard cheap stainless steel ones work best.
 The 100mm (4″) versions will have enough steel in the blade to make multiple bows up to 4 inches long, but a 75mm or 3″scraper will also work fine.
-The ones I used had a blade thickness of roughly 0.7mm, but there normally about the same.
+The ones I used had a blade thickness of roughly 0.7mm, but they’re normally about the same.

-When cutting the bow from the scraper you will need a very good junior hacksaw blade or a dremel, but do not cut fast, especially with a dremel.
+When cutting the bow from the scraper you will need a very good junior hacksaw blade or a Dremel, but do not cut fast, especially with a Dremel.
 Over heating the steel changes its temper and ruins the spring quality of the steel.
 I chose to shape the bow limbs the way I did to encourage them to flex more than the centre of the bow, which is both where the arrow launches and a place to grip.
 The centre part of the bow is 20mm, 10mm either side of the true centre.